In-House Social Media Managers

 Use Cases

-• Build detailed UGC brief templates based on top-performing formats in your niche, specifying exactly which hooks, pacing, and production elements creators should use.
+• Build detailed UGC brief templates based on recurring formats in your niche, specifying the hooks, pacing, and production elements creators should understand.

 • Identify which customer content styles to encourage and amplify by analyzing engagement patterns across different UGC format types in your category.